jjmccollum/teiphy/README.md

 In New Testament textual criticism, this commonly occurs with lectionaries and catena commentaries, and the multiple attestations are indicated by the suffixes `/1`, `/2`, etc.
 The inclusion of these suffixes in the `@wit` attribute of a reading is not strictly in accordance with the TEI Guidelines, but for the sake of convenience, this behavior is supported by this utility.

-For the purposes of analysis, we will usually want to strip the first-hand suffixes, leaving just the base siglum for the witness itself.
+For the purposes of analysis, we will usually want to strip the first-hand suffixes, leaving just the base sigla for the witnesses themselves.
 In addition, we may wish to merge multiple attestations of a passage in the same witness, effectively treating multiple attestations as ambiguous readings.
-Both can be accomplished using the `-s` argument to `convert_tei.py`.
+Both can be accomplished using the `-s` argument with any conversion command invoked through `main.py`.
 If we want to strip first-hand suffixes only, then we can do this via

 ```
--t "*" -t "T"
+-s"*" -s"T"
 ```

 This will ignore multiple attestations (i.e., treat the units where they occur as missing characters for the base witnesses with multiple attestations at those units), unless the sigla with multiple attestation suffixes are included as distinct `witness` elements in the collation's `listWit` element.